TakanoriCodronAkieda/Sudoku-AI/README.md

 The python (3.0 or above) version does not require any third party package.

 To run the javascript version with the nicer user interface, you will need p5.js.
-However, if you are cloning the repository, p5.js will come automatically.
+If you are cloning the repository, p5.js will come automatically.

 You can also download p5.js from here: https://p5js.org/download/